9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 The quadratic instances definition is actually a problem with the approach of using monad transformers.
-There have been many other approaches put forward for composing monads that don\'t have this problem, but none of them seem as convenient to the end user as monad transformers.
-Fortunately, there simply aren\'t that many foundational, generically useful monad transformers.
+There have been many other approaches put forward for composing monads that don't have this problem, but none of them seem as convenient to the end user as monad transformers.
+Fortunately, there simply aren't that many foundational, generically useful monad transformers.

 ### Pulling it all together